unavi-xyz/wired-protocol/README.md

 # The Wired

 The Wired is an open protocol for the metaverse.
-It is a collection of standards focused on self-soverign identity, interoperability, and freedom for end users.
+It is a collection of standards focused on self-sovereign identity, interoperability, and freedom for end users.

 ## 🤔 Motivation